fredboys/Escape-room/README.md

 ## Technology used

-Django - A model-view-template framework used to create Locksmith Booking Bootstrap - A CSS framework used for the front end development.
+* [Django](https://www.djangoproject.com/) - A model-view-template framework used to create Locksmith Booking
+* [Bootstrap](https://getbootstrap.com/) - A CSS framework used for the front end development.
-HTML5 - Provides the content and structure for the website.
+* [HTML5](https://en.wikipedia.org/wiki/HTML) - Provides the content and structure for the website.
-CSS3 - Provides the styling for the website.
+* [CSS3](https://en.wikipedia.org/wiki/CSS) - Provides the styling for the website.
-JavaScript - Provides interactive elements of the website Python - Provides the functionality of the website.
+* [JavaScript](https://www.javascript.com/) - Provides interactive elements of the website
+* [Python](https://www.python.org/) - Provides the functionality of the website.
-Gitpod - Used to create and edit the website.
+* [Gitpod](https://www.gitpod.io/) - Used to create and edit the website.
-GitHub - Used to host the repository.
+* [GitHub](https://github.com/) - Used to host the repository.
-GitBash - Terminal used to push changes to the GitHub repository.
-Google Chrome DevTools - Used to test responsiveness and debug.
+* [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to test responsiveness and debug.
-Cloudinary - Used to host all static files and images.
+* [Cloudinary](https://cloudinary.com/) - Used to host all static files and images.
-Heroku - Used to deploy the website.
+* [Heroku](https://id.heroku.com/login) - Used to deploy the website.
-PEP8 Validation - Used to validate Python code.
+* [PEP8 Validation](http://ww7.pep8online.com/) - Used to validate Python code.
-HTML Validation - Used to validate HTML code.
+* [HTML Validation](https://validator.w3.org/) - Used to validate HTML code.
-CSS Validation - Used to validate CSS code.
+* [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code.
-JSHint Validation - Used to validate JavaScript code.
+* [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code.

 # Deployment